ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_nat_edge_gateway/guide.en-gb.md

 ### Publish

-Rules created or modified wiill not be registered and active until you click the `+ Publish`{.action} button.
+Rules created or modified wiill not be registered and active until you click the `Publish`{.action} button.

 ![PUB](images/en06publish.png){.thumbnail}